juharris/switch-remoteplay/README.md

 * Add security options to the service: auth, allowed origins, disabling buttons like Home and screen capture, limiting the number of clients connected.
 * Getting the service to run on Windows (hard since the libraries I'm relying on require Linux)
 * Improving the client UX (this can wait until it's refactored)
+* Mapping controller, keyboards, and mice for game specific controls (once custom bindings are supported)
 * Phone app instead of a Linux machine

 # Setup